Brighton (Vic.)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Brighton's median income among taxpayers is $73,238.
-The average income in Brighton is $167,699.
+As per AreaSearch's latest postcode level ATO data released on 30 June 2023, the suburb of Brighton had a median income among taxpayers of $73,238 and an average income of $167,699.
 This places Brighton in the top percentile nationally.
-In comparison, Greater Melbourne has a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Brighton's median income are approximately $79,280 as of September 2025, with the average estimated at $181,534 during the same period.
-According to the 2021 Census, incomes in Brighton rank highly nationally, between the 93rd and 94th percentiles for household, family, and personal incomes.
-Distribution data shows that 37.6% of residents earn $4000+ weekly (9,889 residents), contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 32.8%.
-A significant 46.9% of Brighton's residents earn above $3,000 weekly.
-Housing accounts for 14.0% of income in Brighton.
-Residents' strong earnings place them within the 94th percentile for disposable income nationally.
+In comparison, Greater Melbourne had a median income of $57,688 and an average income of $75,164 during the same period.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Brighton would be approximately $79,280 (median) and $181,534 (average) as of September 2025.
+According to the 2021 Census, incomes in Brighton rank highly nationally, with household, family, and personal incomes all between the 93rd and 94th percentiles.
+Income distribution shows that 37.6% of residents earn $4000+ weekly (9,889 residents), contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 32.8%.
+Notably, 46.9% of Brighton residents earn above $3,000 weekly, reflecting areas of prosperity that drive local economic activity.
+Housing accounts for 14.0% of income, and strong earnings place residents within the 94th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income